Tchernobill/Confluence/misc/misc import.md

 - The depth of manipulation she's endured
 - Her genuine loyalty beneath the programming
 - Potential for redemption through de-tech process
-- Future role in sanctuary operations
+- Future role in hideout operations

 ## Thematic Resonance